ZachHandley/zerotier-docker-gateway/zerotier-controller/README.md

 **ztNET can't connect to controller:**
 - Verify `ZT_SECRET` matches the authtoken.secret from the container
 - Check that `ZT_ADDR=http://zerotier-controller:9993` is correct
-- Ensure both containers are on the same `app-network`
+- Ensure both containers are on the same `zmesh-internal` network

 **Can't access web UI:**
 - Check that port 3000 is exposed